 - Chocolate: replace two tablespoons of flour with two tablespoons of unsweetened cocoa powder in the recipe.

-- Maple: replace honey with the same amount of the reduced maple syrup.
+- Maple: replace honey with the same amount of reduced maple syrup.
 Cook maple syrup over medium-low heat and reduce it by half, cooking for about 15 minutes.

 Madeleines are delicious when served right from the oven and slightly cooled.
 Keep them in an airtight container for a couple of days, but the cakes will start losing their crispiness.
 That is why fresh-from-the-oven madeleines are the best.